 Pauline is an Electronics Engineer with a particular interest in control systems development.
 She has been part of the project since 2011 with nearly five years’ experience developing and testing vehicle control units.
 She renders her skills of requirements and design analysis, programming and technical documentation at all stages of fully fledged projects.
 Her passion is to help projects realize robust control systems and perform component integration in the shortest time possible.
 Interesting, her dynamic approach to life has seen her write a book and other literary pieces.

-As an aspiring manager and business tycoon in the Ugandan automotive space, Enock is very passionate and thrilled by electronics and propulsion systems.
-Enock is well learned and seasoned in powertrain and vehicle electronics systems requirements analysis, design & applied integration and currently holds a bachelor’s degree in Electrical Engineering from Makerere University.
-He has actively been part of the team that has realised Africa’s first series hybrid electric vehicle – the KIIRA HEV SMACK and Africa’s first solar powered bus – the KAYOOLA Solar Bus.
-Enock upholds Godly principles and professionalism is at the heart of everything he set out to accomplish.
+As an aspiring leader and enterpriser in the Ugandan automotive space, Enock is enthused by automotive engineering and lean organizational principles.
+Enock has acquired expertise and accumulated experience in drivetrain and vehicle electronics systems requirements analysis, design and applied integration.
+He has actively been part of the team that has developed Africa’s first series hybrid electric vehicle – the KIIRA HEV SMACK and Africa’s first solar powered bus – the KAYOOLA Solar Bus.
+Enock currently holds a bachelor’s degree in Electrical Engineering from Makerere University and a master’s degree in Lean Manufacturing.

 Dennis Kibalama holds an MS. Electrical and Computer Engineering from The Ohio State University (OSU) and a BS.
 Electrical Engineering from Makerere University.
 He was an integral part in the Powertrain controls software development and vehicle electrical systems design, implementation and validation for the Kiira EV SMACK.
 Dennis was the electric propulsion team lead on the OSU EcoCAR3 team for 2 years and contributed immensely to their 1st place finishes in Years 2 and 3 of the competition.
 Currently, he is the Powertrain Systems Engineer leveraging the skills learnt both from the OSU EcoCAR 3 team and the Kiira Motors Project.